Ivvys

 Early career

 Newton first began making music when he was eight years old.
-He has said that he was inspired by his father, who at the time was making Chief Keef type beats on FL Studios, he told his father that he wanted to learn how to produce, as he got older, around the age 14 or 15, he started working on tracks together with his father.
-Around this time, he also discovered underground rap through SoundCloud[1]
+He has said that he was inspired by his father, who at the time was making Chief Keef type beats on FL Studios.
+He told his father that he wanted to learn how to produce; as he got older, around the age 14 or 15, he started working on tracks together with his father.
+Around this time, he also discovered underground rap through SoundCloud.[1]

 Sometime in 2023 or 2024, Newton began experimenting with his sound and started working on his own flow.
-He stated that he used to make a lot of ambient plugg type beats using the Timeless 3 delay plugin.
+He stated that he used to make ambient plugg type beats using the Timeless 3 delay plugin.
 He would also listen to many artists who fell under that genre, such as Izaya Tiji, Theo, Xang, and an earlier version of Ian.
 Despite receiving backlash for learning their flow, Newton still went with it and learned how to make it his own.[1]

 StepTeam